Charles R. Saunders

-Life and work
+Biography

 Charles Robert Saunders was born on July 3, 1946, in Elizabeth, Pennsylvania, a small town outside Pittsburgh.
 He later lived in Norristown before going to Lincoln University, from which he graduated in 1968 with a degree in psychology.
 Drafted to fight in Vietnam in 1969, he instead moved to Canada, living in Toronto and Hamilton, Ontario before a sojourn in Ottawa of fourteen or fifteen years.
-In 1985 he moved to Nova Scotia, where he lived for the remainder of his life.
-Nova Scotia's black community is largely descended from African Americans who went over to the British side during the American Revolutionary War and the War of 1812; they were given freedom and land in Nova Scotia after those wars ended, and created communities such as Africville.
+In 1985, Saunders moved to Nova Scotia, where he lived for the remainder of his life.

 Saunders worked as a civil servant and teacher until 1989, when he began a career in journalism.
 Poet George Elliott Clarke, who had written a column on Black issues for the Halifax Daily News before moving to Ontario, recommended him to editor Doug MacKay, who after meeting Saunders took a chance and hired him.
+Nova Scotia's Black community is largely descended from African Americans who went over to the British side during the American Revolutionary War and the War of 1812; they were given freedom and land in Nova Scotia after those wars ended, and created communities such as Africville.

 Saunders worked the night shift as a copy editor as well as writing his own weekly column on African-Nova Scotian life, for which he wrote his thoughts out in longhand during the day.
 He often wrote the paper's unsigned editorials.
-He also wrote four non-fiction books about the Nova Scotia black community, including a collection of his columns, and contributed to The Spirit of Africville (1992), "a landmark book on the destroyed community."
+He also wrote four non-fiction books about the Nova Scotia Black community, including a collection of his columns, and contributed to The Spirit of Africville (1992), "a landmark book on the destroyed community."

 When the Daily News shut down in 2008, Saunders retired.
-Afterwards he became increasingly isolated.
-In his last years he lived with little money in a modest apartment on Primrose Street in Dartmouth, N.S., lacking a landline, mobile phone or internet connection.
-He communicated weekly with friends and colleagues in the wider world using the computers in his local library.
-In failing health during his last year or so, he confided to few about his condition.
-He died in May 2020, but his death was only made public that September.
+Afterwards, he became increasingly isolated.
+In his last years, he lived with little money in a modest apartment on Primrose Street in Dartmouth without a landline, mobile phone, or internet connection.
+He communicated weekly with friends and colleagues using the computers in his local library.
+Despite being in failing health in the final years of his life, Saunders confided to few about his condition.
+He died in May 2020, but his death was made public only in September.

 Daily News colleagues praising Saunders's journalism include Doug MacKay, Bill Turpin, and Michael de Adder.
 Authors remembering him as an inspiration or mentor include Troy Wiggins, publisher of FIYAH, Milton Davis, operator of MVmedia and co-editor with Saunders of Griots: A Sword and Soul Anthology, Taaq Kirksey, developer of a television project based on Imaro.